oils-for-unix/oils/doc/hay.md

 1. Evaluates it with `eval_hay()`
 1. Prints the result as JSON.

-Then a separate Oil processes reads this JSON and executes application code.
+Then a separate YSH processes reads this JSON and executes application code.

 TODO: Show code example.